 However, some agencies have applications that are not enterprise managed or are currently unable to perform passwordless authentication.
-These agencies will find password managers34 a useful tool to decrease risks associated with weak passwords.
+These agencies will find password managers39 a useful tool to decrease risks associated with weak passwords.
 Password managers encourage users to use strong passwords by eliminating the need to memorize all passwords.
 They also provide a secure place to store passwords and can be used to enforce agency password policies.
-These services can include functionality for storing more types of data than typical passwords (keys, certificates, etc.), but they are referred to as password managers throughout this document.
+These services can include functionality for storing more types of data than typical passwords (e.g., keys, certificates), but they are referred to as password managers throughout this document.